Oliver Berger | Mon, 02 Jul 2018

 Use GorillaStack AutoTag to automatically tag any resource tag with the user that created it.
 This piece of open source code means your users will always be responsible for the resources they provision.

-As with Cloudability, CloudCheckr users can allocate cost centre and break down spend within an environment based on tags.
+As with Cloudability, CloudCheckr users can allocate cost center and break down spend within an environment based on tags.
 With most of these allocation tools its recommended that you have a good tagging policy in place initially or use one of the open source tools to apply tagging in a consistent fashion.

-CloudHealth provides 2 distinct ways to unravel and visualise cost, allocating either by resource and or allocating by tag.
+CloudHealth provides 2 distinct ways to unravel and visualize cost, allocating either by resource and or allocating by tag.
 The resource allocation methodology is incredibly granular but involves custom work, in particular with the Detailed Billing Record.

 PyraCloud Custom Group Manager allows customers to organize cloud workloads and environments into business units and cost centers.
 Organizations can define the hierarchy based on internal reporting needs.